longhorn/website/content/docs/1.7.0/nodes-and-volumes/volumes/rwx-volumes.md

     After exiting the grace period, IOs of the clients successfully reclaiming the locks continue without stale file handle errors or IO errors.
 If a lock cannot be reclaimed within the grace period, the lock is discarded, and the server returns IO error to the client.
 The client re-establishes a new lock.
 The application should handle the IO error.
 Nevertheless, not all applications can handle IO errors due to their implementation.
 Thus, it may result in the failure of the IO operation and the data loss.
 Data consistency may be an issue.

-    Here is an example of a DaemonSet using a RWX volume.
+    Here is an example of a DaemonSet using an RWX volume.

     Each Pod of the DaemonSet is writing data to the RWX volume.
 If the node, where the share-manager Pod is running, is down, a new share-manager Pod is created on another node.
 Since one of the clients located on the down node has gone, the lock reclaim process cannot be terminated earlier than 90-second grace period, even though the remaining clients' locks have been successfully reclaimed.
 The IOs of these clients continue after the grace period has expired.